Head to this article to learn about the payroll processing time and direct deposit speeds.

 Use the bulk edit tool to apply changes to all or some of your employees.
 To do so:

 Gusto may require you to wire us funds if you run a sufficiently large payroll.
 When a single payroll or payment, or a group of payments is run within the same deposit period, has a federal tax liability amount of $100,000 or more, the $100,000 Next-Day Deposit Rule applies.
 This rule requires the tax amounts be paid by the next business day.
 As Gusto is your registered agent and deposits taxes on your behalf, we may collect funds via wire or reverse wire to make sure we have the funds prior to remitting taxes.

 If you're required to wire us funds, we'll notify you when you run payroll and provide instructions in your Gusto account to complete the wire.
-To access our wire information after processing payroll, click the sticky on your Home page that reads "Wire funds to cover your recent payroll."
+To access our wire information after processing payroll, click the notification on your Home page that reads "Wire funds to cover your recent payroll."

 Complete these steps to make sure you're set up for success if Gusto requests a wire for your payroll or contractor payments:

 To keep your account safe, we'll never send you wire instructions via email or over the phone.
 Instead, view the wire instructions in your Gusto account on your Home page.
 If you're instructed to do a wire transfer via email or over the phone, contact [email protected] before sending funds.

 If you have questions about wiring payments, email our Assurance team directly at [email protected].

 Your bank will typically charge $10–$30 to send a wire.
 Our bank will charge $5 to accept it.
 This $5 charge will appear on your monthly Gusto invoice.